 88% of school districts

-are now achieving the minimum 100 kbps per student goal.
+70,000 schools are now achieving the minimum 100 kbps per student goal.

 This incredible progress means many of America’s schools now have the same connectivity as top performing schools across the globe, giving their students the tools they need to prepare for and compete for 21st century jobs.
 In just a few years, America has taken significant steps to decrease its digital learning disadvantage and is now implementing innovative education technology in more classrooms than ever before.